-Three performance targets and thresholds as described in Table 3-5 will be used to assess the adequacy of mobility in the Portland metropolitan area for the regional networks based on the expectations for each facility type, location, and function.
+Three performance targets and thresholds as described in Table 3.5 will be used to assess the adequacy of mobility in the Portland metropolitan area for the regional networks based on the expectations for each facility type, location and function.
 These measures will be the initial tools to identify mobility gaps and deficiencies (needs) and consider solutions to address identified mobility needs.
-The subsequent actions describe how to apply these measures to system planning consistent with OAR 660-012, Sections 3.08.220 and 3.08.510 of the Regional Transportation Functional Plan (RTFP) and OHP Policy 1.G and assessing plan amendment consistent with OAR 660-012-0060.